SamSherrill/games-comparison/current-dev-plans.md

 - User instructions (likely in a separate page / container) regarding:
     - DONE What is a vanity URL & how to find it; mention that if they or their friends don't have a vanity URL, they can learn how to create one in the instructions below)
     - DONE How to create a vanity URL (if needed) **Currently working on this.
-Next session get a screenshot with the browser window slightly smaller ie: closer up**
+Next session get a screenshot of setting public profile & games list**
     - How to set profile & games list public
     - Explain the site's warnings about private profiles & games lists; direct users to the appropriate help section
     - We decided that instead of a video, we will do screenshots.
 Screenshots will be easier to change when updates happen to the site.